SamJoan/droopescan/README.md

 ## Output.

 This application supports both "standard output", meant for human consumption, or JSON, which is more suitable for machine consumption.
+This output is stable between major versions.

 This can be controlled with the `--output` flag.
 Some sample JSON output would look as follows (minus the excessive whitespace):